-Casting is now complete for the Royal Shakespeare Company’s Olivier-winning production of Matilda the Musical, which, as previously announced, returns to London's Cambridge Theatre September 16.
+The Royal Shakespeare Company’s Olivier-winning production of Matilda the Musical returns to London's Cambridge Theatre September 16.
 The musical, which premiered at the RSC's Stratford-upon-Avon home in 2010 before transferring to the West End in October 2011, has been closed since the pandemic shuttered theatres worldwide in March 2020.

 The adult ensemble includes Liberty Buckland, Georgia Carling, Roger Dipper, Katrina Dix, Kate Kenrick, Ben Kerr, Matt Krzan, Connor Lewis, Tom Mather, Bryan Mottram, Kane Oliver Parry, Landi Oshinowo, Ryan Pidgen, James Revell, Gemma Scholes, and Dawn Williams.